Vanlife With a Dog: Tips and Tricks

 Joni loves to be off leash and we like to give her as much freedom as possible.
 Having reliable commands that she will listen to is important.
 We keep small treats nearby at camp and she responds very well to Eric’s whistle.
 If she wanders too far, Eric will whistle and she comes running for a treat.
 If it is dark at camp, we have a light up collar so we can easily see where she is.
 When we are in bear territory, she also wears a bear bell to keep her safe.
 Having these systems in place means we are able to allow her to explore each new backyard within reason.
 We hope we never lose Joni but we did make her a new dog tag with the description of our van (rather than a traditional physical address) as well as our phone numbers.

-Only you know if living in a van with your dog is feasible.
+Only you know if vanlife with a dog is feasible.
 If you decide living in a van is right for you and your pup, we hope these simple tips and tricks help make vanlife comfortable for your van family!
 If you’ve enjoyed this post, leave us a comment below and don’t forget to subscribe so you never miss a post!

 *This post contains affiliate links.
 As an Amazon Associate we earn from qualifying purchases.
 Any earnings go towards staying on the road longer.